Frequently Asked Questions

 Can I find information on flying with infants and children?

 SeatMaps.com provides essential information for families flying with children and infants to ensure a comfortable and stress-free experience.
-The platform highlights child-friendly seat recommendations, and offers guidance on booking child traveling alone approved by airlines.
-It covers key details on airline policies for lap infants, bassinets, and family-friendly services like baggage allowance and priority boarding.
+The platform highlights child-friendly seat recommendations and offers guidance on making reservations for unaccompanied minors (UMs) and on obtaining advance approval from airlines for children travelling alone.
+It covers key details on airline policies for lap infants, bassinets, and family-friendly services such as increased baggage allowance and priority boarding.
 Direct links to the airlines' resources help parents plan better and ensure smoother travel with young passengers.

 Can I find information for travelers flying with pets?

-Yes, Our platform provides guidance on airline-specific pet policies, including cabin or cargo travel options, size and weight limits, and pet carrier requirements.
+Yes, our platform provides guidance on airline-specific pet policies, including cabin or cargo travel options, size and weight limits, and pet carrier requirements.
 It highlights key seating recommendations for passengers flying with pets, such as seats near cabin storage areas or bulkhead seats for extra space.
-Additionally, SeatMaps.com offers advice on preparing pets for flights, including health certificates, vaccinations.
-Links to these insights to the airline pages help pet owners plan better and ensure a smooth journey for their pets, whether they are traveling in-cabin or in the cargo hold.
+Additionally, SeatMaps.com offers advice on preparing pets for flights, including health certificates and vaccinations.
+For each airline, our platform provides links to pet policy information found on the airlines' webpages to help pet owners plan better and ensure a smooth journey for their pets, whether they are traveling inside the cabin or in the cargo hold.

 Yes, we provide comprehensive details on the availability and type of in-flight entertainment systems offered by different airlines.

 We collect the data from a wide range of sources, including airlines, aircraft manufacturers, booking engines, photos, videos, reviews and other service providers.
-This data, together with our years of experience help us to give you the most accurate airline seat maps possible.
-It is obviously easier to prepare seat maps for well known popular airlines as more sources of information are available than for lesser known operators.
+This data, together with our years of experience help us give you the most accurate airline seat maps possible.
+It is obviously easier to prepare seat maps for well-known popular airlines as more sources of information are available than for lesser-known operators.
 Our seat maps are continuously updated and published weekly to our website.

-Can I see insight views of the cabin and seats?
+Can I see inside views of the cabin and seats?

 SeatMaps.com offers photos and 3D views of the cabin and individual seats for many airlines.
 You can explore the seating arrangement, legroom, and amenities available on your specific flight.
-Simply enter your flight number or airline details in the search bar, and if a 3D view is available, it will be shown on the seat map page with 360 icon.
+Simply enter your flight number or airline details in the search bar, and if a 3D view is available, a 360 icon will be displayed beside the aircraft model name.

 Can I find information about the availability of WiFi on flights?